Choose Right Chart Type for Data Visualization. Part 1: Data Comparison April 12th, 2017 by AnyChart Team

 - When categories represent product names, brands, personal names, and so on, Bar charts usually work best.
 That is because horizontally oriented texts are much easier to read.

 - When categories stand for periods of time such as years, months, quarters, and so on, pick Column charts.
-In this way, the X-axis imitates a date/time scale that is intuitively easier to read from left to right.
+This way, the X-axis imitates a date/time scale that is intuitively easier to read from left to right.

 Stacked Chart, 100% Stacked Chart